jeannyvaidya/developer-documentation-lab/README.md

 # Developer Documentation Lab

 Practice using Developer Documentation to find answers to problems you encounter!
+This lab is broken into **3** group assignments.
+The first will have you use the `ArrayList` again.
+Next, you'll practice asking and answering questions that others will be able to understand.
+Finally, you'll learn a new class in Java and developer documentation to teach yourself the `StringBuilder`!

 ## Properly Asking for Help (30 minutes)